November is FLM, not to be confused with FML – though many of us sometimes feel that way about money.

 Launched by the Financial Consumer Agency of Canada (FCAC), Financial Literacy Month aims to help Canadians manage their money matters.
-This year’s theme is how to do so in challenging times.6 The ongoing pandemic has left many feeling uncertain due to job loss, or retirement savings and investments being impacted by COVID-19.
+Last year’s theme was how to manage your money in challenging times.6 The ongoing pandemic has left many feeling uncertain due to job loss, or retirement savings and investments being impacted by COVID-19.

 With the help of practical tips and interactive tools, you can feel more empowered and in control of your finances while working towards achieving your goals – whether those are eliminating debt, purchasing a dream home, retiring comfortably, saving for the new iPhone, or booking a much needed vacation.

-This year’s FLM tips focus on keeping track of your money, minimizing debt, protecting yourself from financial fraud, reassessing your spending goals, setting up an emergency fund, and understanding financial products and services.
+This year’s FLM resource focus on keeping track of your money, managing debt, saving for the future, digital financial products and services, and where to find information when you need it.
 To learn more about each, click here.

 A variety of interactive tools can help you to plan effectively, such as a: